 error when pulling images or running containers.
 While Docker is an incredibly powerful tool for development and deployment, it can be quite the disk space hog if left unchecked due to the accumulation of Docker artifacts over time.
 Regular Docker cleanup is essential to prevent disk space issues and maintain system performance.
 In this post, we'll explore the intricacies of Docker disk usage and how you can optimize your local workflow to keep your machine running smoothly.

-Understanding Docker's Disk Usage Before we dive into solutions, it's crucial to understand what's eating up all that precious disk space.
+Before we dive into solutions, it's crucial to understand what's eating up all that precious disk space.
 Docker's disk usage primarily comes from a few sources:

 > docker system df